Android-for-Python/Camera4Kivy/README.md

 - Kivy pixels are encoded RGBA.
 Third party analysis code may expect some other encoding, both Pillow and OpenCV provide encoding converions.
 Some image recodings are computationally expensive.

-- The Preview 'canvas_instructions_callback()' arguments 'tex_size' and 'tex_pos' are potentially mirrored and their values are not valid for coordinate mapping.
+- The 'canvas_instructions_callback()' arguments 'tex_size' and 'tex_pos' are potentially mirrored and their values are not valid for coordinate mapping.
 Perform mapping in 'analyze_pixels_callback()' using the 'image_size' and 'image_pos' arguments.

 ### Analysis Configuration